-Native Americans have long been aware of scallop squash cultivation since centuries.
+Native Americans have long been aware of scallop squash cultivation for centuries.
 Botanically, they belong to the Cucurbitaceae or gourd family of vegetables and closely related to other summer squash varieties such as zucchini, crookneck squash, cocozelle, etc.

 Scientific name: C. pepo var. clypeata.

 |Pattypan squash.
-Note for golden yellow blossom.
+Note golden-yellow blossom.
 Photo:vasenka.|

 |White scallop squash.
 Photo courtesy: twisted-string.|

 Pattypan squash comes in white, yellow, and deep green colors.
 Usually, young, tender fruits are picked at their early stages for cooking.
 If left alone, it soon enlarges in size, the outer peel becomes tougher, and the seeds turn harder, which makes the whole squash become inedible and unappetizing.
 Use protective gloves and a knife while harvesting to avoid contact with prickly stems and leaves.

 Apart from its fruits, pattypan flowers are also one of the sought-after delicacies employed in main and side dishes.
 Male blossoms are generally picked up while female flowers are left to grow into fruits.
 However, often farmers pick up a few female flowers with intact, tiny fruit (baby scallop squash) and sell them in the markets, which command a special price.

 Just like other summer variety squash types, scallop squash is one of the very low-calorie vegetables.
 100 grams of raw fruit carry just 18 calories.
 It contains no saturated fats or cholesterol.
 Its peel is a good source of dietary fiber.

 Fresh pattypan fruits carry relatively more vitamin A than zucchini; provide about 217 IU per 100 g.